Skip to content

 References and Provenance

-Reference definitions are nested under references and can be reused with YAML anchors.
+Reference definitions are nested under references and reused by explicit statement identifiers.

 Example: